-The period of the interview phase is a maximum of 60 calendar days and commences 30 days after the start of the comment phase.
-During this phase, up to three rounds of interviews will be conducted: Round (1) will be in written, Round (2) will be conducted via videoconference (with audio conference as an option if video is not feasible), and round (3) in person, in that order.
-The round (1) written interview is compulsory.
-The round (2) interview may be skipped in the event that an in-person interview is conducted.
-However, if an in-person interview is not possible, a video conference (with audio conference as an option if video is not feasible) interview will be conducted.
+The interview phase shall last up to 60 days and shall commence 30 days after the start of the comment phase.
+During the interview phase, the Address Council shall conduct up to 3 rounds of interviews for candidates who have completed the nomination phase and satisfied the eligibility criteria and conflict of interest requirements.
+The Address Council shall conduct the first round in writing, the second round by videoconference, and the third round (where necessary) by videoconference or other mutually agreeable mechanism.
+Candidates must participate in all applicable interview rounds conducted by the Address Council to remain under consideration.

 9.4.6.1.
 Interview Committee

-An Interview Committee (IC) will be established for the purposes of conducting interviews with candidates.
-This committee will consist of one member from each region.
-Members of the QRC are eligible to participate on the committee.
-In the event that a committee member indicates to the committee that they are unable to fulfill their responsibility, another member from the same region will be designated to fill that role as soon as possible and in a manner the committee determines.
-The IC may enlist the support of additional ASO AC members to aid in the conducting interviews including assisting in asking questions to candidates, preparing, and presenting written reports.
-These volunteers will be considered auxiliary IC members.
-The committee members may ask different candidates, different questions in an interview but are collectively responsible for the questions asked during all interview rounds.
-Subsequently, the committee will produce a comparative report.
-It is expected that such a report would include a ranking of the candidates, description of how the ranking was derived, and a summary of the questions and answers.
+An Interview Committee (IC) will be established to interview candidates.
+This committee will consist of five members of the Address Council, provided that no more than two IC members may come from the same region.
+Members of the QRC are eligible to participate on the IC.
+The IC may enlist the support of additional Address Council members to conduct interviews.
+The IC will produce a comparative report.
+It is expected that such a report will rank the candidates, describe how the ranking was derived, and summarize the questions and answers.
+Any Address Council member may observe the IC’s proceedings.

 9.4.6.2.
 Interview Round 1: Written Interview

-The written interview will be conducted for all candidates.
-At the beginning of the interview phase each candidate will receive a list of questions, developed by the Address Council, to answer in writing.
-The candidates will have 10 calendar days to complete the questionnaire and return it to the Secretariat.
+A written interview will be conducted for all qualified candidates.
+At the beginning of the interview phase, each candidate will receive a list of questions, developed by the Address Council, to answer in writing.
+The candidates will have 10 days to complete the questionnaire and return it to the Secretariat.
 The Address Council will meet to examine the responses to the written interview questionnaire from each candidate and determine if any candidates should be further interviewed.
-Persons not considered for further interview will be removed from final consideration for selection.
+Persons not considered for further interviews will be removed from further consideration.

 9.4.6.3.
-Interview Round 2: Video Conference Interview
+Interview Round 2: Videoconference Interview

-The telephone interview can be conducted for any number of candidates.
-This interview will be conducted by the IC.
-Other members of the Address Council may be present at the teleconference, but they will not be allowed to ask questions or otherwise comment during the interview.
-Prior to the interview, each candidate will be provided with a list of questions to assist in their preparation for the interview.
-The committee may ask for answers to those questions or pose questions not previously provided to the interviewees.
-The interview committee will present a report of each interview conducted to the Address Council.
+The IC will interview any candidates who remain under consideration after the written interview by means of videoconference.
+Other members of the Address Council may attend the videoconference, but they may not ask questions or otherwise comment during the interview.
+Before the interview, each candidate will be provided with a list of questions so that they may prepare for the interview.
+The IC shall present a report of each interview conducted to the Address Council.
 The Address Council will meet to examine the report of each candidate’s round 2 interview and determine if any candidates should be interviewed further.
-Persons not considered for further interview will be removed from final consideration for selection.

 9.4.6.4.
-Interview Round 3: In-Person Interview
+Interview Round 3: Videoconference Interview